jetify-com/devbox/docs/app/docs/ide_configuration/direnv.md

 ## direnv
 ___
 [direnv](https://direnv.net) is an open source environment management tool that allows setting unique environment variables per directory in your file system.
-This guide covers how to configure direnv to seemlessly work with a devbox project.
+This guide covers how to configure direnv to seamlessly work with a devbox project.

 ### Prerequisites
 * Install direnv and hook it to your shell.
 Follow [this guide](https://direnv.net/#basic-installation) if you haven't done it.